-Bile, yellow to green in color, is produced by hepatic cells from cholesterol.
-It is composed of bile salts, bile acids, lipids, and the pigments biliverdin and bilirubin.
-These pigments are products of red blood cell degradation and must be removed from the circulatory system.
-If they cannot be removed, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
-Besides its excretory properties, bile is responsible for the emulsification of fats and the partial neutralization of chyme.
-Fatty acids and glycerol can only be absorbed in the presence of bile salts.
-Attached to the underside of the liver is the gall bladder, within which excess bile is stored.
+Firstly, hepatic cells produce bile, a yellow to green in colour substance, from cholesterol.
+Secondly, it constitutes bile salts, bile acids, lipids, and the pigments biliverdin and bilirubin.
+These pigments are products of red blood cell degradation and must leave the circulatory system.
+If a filter cannot remove them, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
+Besides its excretory properties, bile is responsible for the emulsification of fats.
+It also neutralises chyme partially.
+Our digestive system can only absorb fatty acids and glycerol in the presence of bile salts.
+The gall bladder is attached to the underside of the liver, accumulating excess bile.

 We offer colon hydrotherapy with gas-removing, stimulating the liver and gallbladder and soothing and relaxing herbal implants.
 The appointment also includes a comprehensive consultation.